Paolo Ponzo: Serie B teams

 After 3 Serie C2 seasons with the Tuscany team, he was signed by Serie B club Cesena.
 After the club relegated, he left for Serie B club Ravenna in 1997.

 He played 4 times for the Emilia–Romagna club and moved to regional and league rival Reggiana in January 1998, in exchange with Sebastiano Vecchiola.

 In January 2000, he was signed by Serie B club Savoia from Reggiana, at that time at Serie C1.
 He played 15 times for the Campania club.
 Savoia finished as the bottom team and relegated.

 Modena

 In 2000, he was signed by Modena, his second Serie C1 club.
 He followed the team promoted to Serie B as Serie C1 champion and promoted to Serie A as Serie B runner-up.
 From 2002 to 2004, he played 43 Serie A matches.
-He made his Serie A debut on 14 September 2002, losing to A.C.
-Milan 0–3.
+He made his Serie A debut on 14 September 2002, losing to AC Milan 0–3.
 He followed the team relegated back to Serie B in 2004.